FinTrak-Solutions/.github/profile/README.md

 ## YOU ARE NOW ALL SET! :ship:
 ## If you are interested...
 Below are pointers to some detailed development guides that our team used to keep in sync and collaborate during the project development.
+We tried our best to keep them updated throughout the project progress, but some sections might be slightly lagged.
 Feel free to check them out!
 * Backend development guide: https://fintrak-solutions.github.io/Backend/
 * Detailed documentation of server backend APIs: https://fintrak-solutions.github.io/Backend/#api
 * Frontend development and design guide: https://fintrak-solutions.github.io/Backend/frontend/